eclipse-zenoh/zenoh-cpp/README.md

 ## Running the examples

-See information about running examples [here](./examples/README.md).
+See [documentation](./examples/README.md) about running examples.

-Examples of linking [zenoh-cpp] to an external project can be found [here](./examples/simple/Readme.md).
+[Examples of linking zenoh-cpp](./examples/simple/Readme.md) to an external project.

 ## Library usage